 You will receive a fixed interest rate of 2.50% per annum payable semi-annually on the nominal value.
 Such interest rate is on the value of money you invested initially but not on the bond value as on the date of interest payout.

 Interest will be credited directly to your account which you shared while investing.

 # Issue Price

-The nominal value of the Bonds shall be fixed in Indian Rupees fixed on the basis of a simple average of the closing price of gold of 999 purity published by the India Bullion and Jewellers Association Limited for the last 3 working days of the week preceding the subscription period.
-The issue price of the Gold Bonds will be Rs 50 per gram less than the nominal value to those investors applying online and the payment against the application is made through digital mode.
-The issue price of Sovereign Gold Bond Scheme 2021 Series I is at Rs.4,777 per gram.
+The price of SGB will be fixed in Indian Rupees on the basis of a simple average of closing price of gold of 999 purity, published by the India Bullion and Jewellers Association Limited (IBJA) for the last three working days of the week preceding the subscription period.
+The issue price of the SGBs will be less by ?50 per gram for the investors who subscribe online and pay through digital mode.

 # Payment Option